oneapi-src/SYCLomatic/README.md

 ninja install-c2s
 ```

-Note: For computers with 16G and below memory, we recommend using 4-6 threads for compilation.
-Using too many threads may cause out of memory.
+Note: For computers with 16G or less memory, we recommend using 4-6 threads for compilation.
+Compiling SYCLomatic with too many threads may cause out of memory.
 ```
 ninja -j4 install-c2s
 ```